A variation of the Self-Imposed Challenge

 - Bubble Bobble games, where the characters are One Hit Point Wonders, impose this in order to view any secrets at all.
 And the first secret is 20 rounds away.

-- Ace Combat 6 awards you with the Platinum Ace medal if you go through the story mode and avoid any damage.
+- Ace Combat 6: Fires of Liberation awards you with the Platinum Ace medal if you go through the story mode and avoid any damage.

 - These types of runs are frequently required to unlock New Game+ modes in the various installments of the Resident Evil franchise.